Malik Ikhtiyaruddin Yuzbak: As independent Sultan

 Following the recapture of Mandaran and southwestern Bengal, he signed a treaty of alliance with Narasingha and declared himself independent of the Delhi Sultanate.
 He styled himself as Sultan Mughithuddin Abul Muzaffar Iuzbak and struck coins in his own name.
 As an independent Sultan, Yuzbak had control over much of northern and northwestern Bengal with his capital in Lakhnauti.
 By 1256, he captured Bihar and Awadh from Delhi rule with his own army and war-boats, thus extending his powerful domain.

-Defeat
+Defeat and death

 In 1257, Yuzbak commenced an expedition to the Kamrup region and Koch Hajo, both in present-day Assam.
 There, Yuzbak and his forces were faced by the battalion of Sandhya, the erstwhile Rai of Kamrup in Kamarupanagara.
 With the help of the seasonal spring floods, Sandhya defeated and captured Yuzbak and had him executed in due course.

 Following the execution, Yuzbak's domain was split into two with Narasimhadeva I of Eastern Ganga breaking the alliance and taking over the areas he had lost.
 Yuzbak's fellow tribesman, Ijjauddin Balban Iuzbaki, succeeded him as Governor of Bengal for the Delhi Sultanate.